GautierDorval/interpretive-governance-manifest/VALIDATOR.md

 - pass/fail per core check
 - list of violations
 - list of unknowns impacting the result
-- optional confidence score based on completeness and trace integrity
+- (optional confidence score based on completeness and trace integrity, not on truth estimation)

 ---